Ku-ring-gai Local Planning Panel (KLPP) meetings

 The Hon Robert Neville (Angus) Talbot, Chair

-Former Judge of the Land and Environment Court
+Former Judge of the Land and Environment Court.

-Former Commissioner of the NSW Land and Environment Court
+Former Commissioner of the NSW Land and Environment Court.

 Gerard Turrisi, Expert Panel Member

-Town planner with 30 years experience as a full time planning in both Local Government and private sector
+Town planner with 30 years experience as a full time planning in both Local Government and private sector.

 Sandra Robinson, Expert Panel Member

-Tony Blue, Expert Panel Member (Alternative)
+Jacqueline Townsend, Expert Panel Member (Alternate)

-Michael Leavey, Expert Panel Member (Alternative)
+Michael Leavey, Expert Panel Member (Alternate)

-Town planner with over 30 years experience in the local, state and private sectors
+Town planner with over 30 years experience in the local, state and private sectors.

-James Colman, Expert Panel Member (Alternative)
+Lindsay Fletcher, Expert Panel Member (Alternate)

-Former Manager / Urban / Transport Planner with 25 years experience at management level
+Former Manager / Urban / Transport Planner with 25 years experience at management level.

 Frank Ko, Community member

-Town planner and urban designer
+Town planner and urban designer.

 Elaine Malicki, Community member